c3333/cpp-docs.de-de/docs/dotnet/list-stl-clr.md

 ### <a name="remarks"></a>Hinweise

-Der Typ beschreibt eine signierte Elementanzahl.
+Der Typ beschreibt eine Anzahl von signierten Elementen.

 ### <a name="example"></a>Beispiel